 All nominees for the Lilly Graduate Fellows Program must be nominated by their LFP National Network Undergraduate institutions.
 Each Network Institution can nominate up to three nominees.
 To inquire about nomination, please contact the LFP Network Representative at your Undergraduate Institution.
 To find the names and contact information for your campus representatives, click here.

-Finalists must attend an Interview Conference on April 4-6, 2019.
-Fellows must attend an Inaugural Conference on July 29-August 1, 2019.
-If selected, Fellows commence the program in fall, 2019.
+Finalists must attend an Interview Conference April 8-10, 2021.
+Fellows must attend an Inaugural Conference August 2-5, 2021.
+If selected, Fellows commence the program in fall 2021.
 The LGFP will cover all expenses for these events.
 Final selection of the Lilly Graduate fellows is made by a selection committee and Lilly Fellows Program staff.
 Ten graduate fellowships will be awarded.

 To learn more about eligibility, nomination guidelines, and application procedures, please follow the links below: